What should I wear and bring to the exam?

 - type of questions or tasks you will be asked to complete following the patient encounter.

-Take a few moments to read this information and plan what you want to ask and do when you enter the room.
+Take a few moments to read this information and plan the encounter before entering the room.

 What are the post-encounter exercises?